 "Name that band," said with expectation of Holy Communion between individual experiences, with voice loud enough to invite the half dozen of us within eavesdropping range to observe his membership, to invite us to join, or at least to want to join.

 Funny, that expectation of communion.
 I've felt it too.
-You chase your musical whims and find in the vast field of methodically arranged aural frequency sets a particular set that tingles you in old and new regions.
+You chase your musical whims to find in the vast field of methodically arranged aural frequency sets a particular set that tingles you in old and new regions.
 You play and replay it, you attach it to your collage of self.
 You watch for perked up ears among the outside collages when you play it.
 Then you see someone else get tingled and it's like you're sharing the same parts.
 You're made of the same stuff.
 You attain elusive intimacy that well-functioning humans seek.

 To see the musical interfacing from the outside feels perverse, like witnessing PDA, or, in this case, a failed pick up line.
 "It's...'' the name didn't register.
 "Oh, really, I didn't recognize..."
 I left to complete my session.